SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Investigating_NATS_Issues.md

 ### nas.config

-There should only be one primary NAS in each DMS, with the configuration detailed below.
+Prior to 10.3.0 \[CU11]/10.4.0/10.4.2, DataMiner configures a singular primary NAS in each DMS, with the configuration detailed below.
 Every other NAS should be configured as a secondary, except in a cluster of exactly 2 Agents.

+Starting from 10.3.0 \[CU11]/10.4.0/10.4.2, DataMiner configures every node as a primary NAS.
+This is to avoid startup issues in case the primary NAS is not (yet) fully started up or its hosting port is blocked.
+DataMiner synchronizes all credential files anyway so having each node host its own standalone NAS is ok.

 In a cluster of exactly 2 Agents, both NATS configs will point to the same NAS in their resolver setting.
 The other NAS will be running, but neither NATS will connect to it.